Child-centred professionals dedicated to achieving successful

 And if you think there’s anything we could do better then we’re eager to develop our services too.
 Please send your feedback here.

 We know how useful it it to be able to talk to others who are in a similar situation and how valuable friendships can be within the adoption community so we organise monthly events for adopters to come together, chat and enjoy a coffee.
-Our Stay and Play sessions take place between 10 and 12 every 3rd Thursday of the month.
+Our Stay and Play sessions take place between 10 and 12 noon on the date below.
 They offer a brilliant chance for parents to chat and children to play before reading some stories and singing together.
 Find out more and book your place using the button.

 Have you heard about this local support group for Dads?